 The course introduces Strategic Sealift (SSO) Midshipmen to the organization of the Naval Service, varied career opportunities, long-held customs and traditions of the services, capabilities of the United States Navy, duties of a junior officer, and Navy policies on relative wellness issues.
 Additionally, the course prepares SSO Midshipmen for their first experience onboard a Navy ship by imparting basic information concerning shipboard procedures.
 2 class hours per week

-NASC200 Strategic Sealift Credits: 2 Strategic Sealift provides an introduction to the role that the U.S. Merchant Marine plays within the U.S. Navy's Strategic Sealift mission.
-Using a multidisciplinary approach, this course will study the history, role and function of the U.S. Navy/ U.S. Merchant Marine relationship, the development and execution of Sealift as a part of United States Maritime Strategy, and the operational skill set required for Fleet interoperability.
-Prerequisites: NASC100 2 class hours a week moral, ethical, and leadership philosophies that strengthen personal character and presents an overview of duties, responsibilities, and expectations of junior officers in the United States Navy.
+NASC200 Strategic Sealift Credits: 2

+Strategic Sealift provides an introduction to the role that the interoperability.

+U.S. Merchant Marine plays within the U.S. Navy's Strategic Sealift mission.
+Using a multidisciplinary approach, this course will study the history, role and function of the U.S. Navy/U.S. Merchant Marine relationship, the development and execution of Sealift as a part of United States Maritime Strategy, and the operational skill set required for Fleet

 Prerequisites: NASC100 2 class hours a week